mendixlabs/EmailConnectorMigrationUtility/README.md

 # EmailConnectorMigrationUtility

-This utility will help to migrate onle data from [Email with template](https://marketplace.mendix.com/link/component/259) to new [Email Connector](https://marketplace.mendix.com/link/component/120739).
+This utility will assist you in migrating only data from the [Email with template](https://marketplace.mendix.com/link/component/259) to the new [Email Connector](https://marketplace.mendix.com/link/component/120739).

 ## Considerations